idio-lang/DIPS/idio-source/implementing-idio/advanced/c-api.rst

     **It will be incorrect!**

     It is impossible to infer the correct handling of any errors.
-The sample code is for the most common for of system errors.
+The sample code is for the most common form of system errors.

     It is also not possible to identify when, commonly, a :lname:`C` pointer in the API is meant to be allocated by the caller.